-Zephaniah: Deep in Luv OR The Woman Has to Die

-Responses are likely to find fascinating the warm domesticity of the first sixteen lines that establish that "Dere's more to luv than luv".
-Little in these lines suggests that "luv" is a heartshaped romantic dream.
-The following eight lines illustrate more generalised problems that arise from "luv", before the next sixteen return principally to the mundane detail of daily life.
-The final eight lines suggest the way "luv" develops, the fun of school days and physical "luv" being replaced by something "kinda spiritual".
+Zephaniah: Deep in Luv OR The Woman Has to Die Basic responses will show some understanding of the (c) 16 chosen poem, focusing on the way love is portrayed, with some relevant textual support.
+They will move through the Responses are likely to find fascinating the warm bands as response to the poem becomes better informed domesticity of the first sixteen lines that establish that "Dere's more to luv than luv".
+Little in these lines suggests and supported.
+Sound responses will show clear and sustained understanding of how "luv" is portrayed through that "luv" is a heart-shaped romantic dream.
+The following Zephaniah's choice of language and structure.
+The best will eight lines illustrate more generalised problems that arise show critical perception in responding to the chosen poem from "luy", before the next sixteen return principally to the mundane detail of daily life.
+The final eight lines suggest and reveal sensitive understanding of the effects of the way "luv" develops, the fun of school days and Zephaniah's choice of language. physical "luv" being replaced by something "kinda spiritual".
 "Dere's more to luv" than romance and "luv" can change its shape.
 The love in The Woman Has to Die is "forbidden love", and what holds the reader is the cruelty of killing a free-thinking woman who chose a lover "from another tribe", by her own father and brother.
-Love is portraved as a justification for murder, and the poem should persuade candidates to react strongly against the concept of honour killing.
+Love is portrayed as a justification for murder, and the poem should persuade candidates to react strongly against the concept of honour killing.
 Some consideration of the poem's language is needed for a high band mark at this Tier.
 Candidates may look at either poem as a poem for performance.
-Responses should not consist simply of paraphrase.